-Meetings will be held as often as necessary to do the work of the committee (and no less than twice per year).
+Meetings will be held as often as necessary to do the work of the committee (and no less than three times per year).
 Meetings will by default be virtual, unless otherwise required to be in-person.

 Quorum consists of a majority of the voting members of the committee (i.e., 50% plus one).
 The chair is counted as a voting member in constituting quorum.
 However, as the presiding official of the committee, the chair does not move motions.
 Furthermore, the chair shall only vote when the vote is conducted by secret ballot.
 Every question shall be decided by a majority of the votes cast.
 In the event of a tie vote, the question shall be defeated.
 When a committee is called to make a decision outside of a meeting by e-ballot, the same rules apply.